 But if you want to pin your Taskbar to the right or the left of the screen, then we have bad news.
-You’ll no longer be able to do that, as in Windows 11 the Taskbar will only stay on the bottom.
-Apps will not be able to customize the taskbar, either.
+You can no longer do that, as in Windows 11 the Taskbar only stays on the bottom.
+Apps can’t customize the taskbar, either.

 A lot of these changes are just visual.
 Windows 11 and Windows 10 share the same features, and it’s just the way that things look that is different.

 You might have seen Microsoft’s multitasking demo in Windows 11, and wondered if it’ll be ported over to Windows 10.
 As far as we know, this is a Windows 11-exclusive feature, and you won’t be seeing it in Windows 10.

 In Windows 11, you can increase your multitasking and system performance with Snap Layouts that group your windows and save them to the taskbar.
 Hover over the maximize button and you can tile windows in various sizes.
 Windows 10 won’t have this.
 It keeps the traditional “Snap” feature, where you’ll need to manually tile your windows with a keyboard combination or by hovering to a certain side of the screen.